 - (4) to inspire peace and promote positive change.

-The School of Conflict Management, Peacebuilding and Development aims to advance the mission of Kennesaw State University by working toward these goals:
+The School of Conflict Management, Peacebuilding and Development aims to advance our mission, as well as the mission of Kennesaw State University, by working toward these goals:

-- Provide educational opportunities that will give our graduates the maximum options
+- Providing educational opportunities that will give our graduates the maximum options

-- Create a shared sense of purpose among faculty, staff, and students engaged in conflict
+- Creating a shared sense of purpose among faculty, staff, and students engaged in conflict

 management, peacebuilding, and development locally and globally;

-- Contribute (through research, teaching, practice and engagement) to the prevention,
+- Contributing (through research, teaching, practice and engagement) to the prevention,

 reduction, elimination, resolution and transformation of violent conflict both domestically

-- Develop strategies and tools to systematically analyze, understand, explain and predict
+- Developing strategies and tools to systematically analyze, understand, explain and

-conflict and the mechanisms that contribute to its solution, including the use of
+predict conflict and the mechanisms that contribute to its solution, including the

-- Make the Norman J. Radow College of Humanities and Social Sciences and Kennesaw State
+- Making the Norman J. Radow College of Humanities and Social Sciences and Kennesaw

 and development scholarship, education, and practice in the United States and across